LLNL/thicket/docs/thicket_structures.rst

   :width: 600
   :align: center

-  Figure 5: Example of an aggregated statistics table in thicket.
+  Figure 5: Example of an empty aggregated statistics table in thicket.

 Thicket provides users with capabilities for computing common aggregated statistics on their performance data, such as mean and standard deviation.
 Below is an example of an aggregated statistics table with appended results from a statistical calculation.